 In addition to the taxes due by the employee (described above), the employer also has its own share of financial responsibility.
 It must contribute 2.25% of the monthly gross salary to the work insurance fund.

-Whether you’re an employee negotiating a contract or an employer setting up payroll, understanding how salary taxation works is crucial for your personal or your company’s financial planning.
-Knowing the difference between the gross and net salaries and how taxes are applied in practice helps avoid surprises and also ensures compliance with legal requirements.
+Whether you’re an employee negotiating a contract or an employer setting up payroll, understanding how salary taxation works is very important for your personal or your company’s financial planning.
+Knowing the difference between the gross and net salaries and how taxes are applied in practice helps avoid surprises.
+It also ensures compliance with legal requirements.

 For salaries, the taxation and the monthly payroll process is structured and handled only by the employer.
 Employers are responsible for calculating, withholding and transferring taxes and social contributions directly to the state on behalf of their employees.
 While self-employed individuals (e.g., PFAs) have more control over their income, and must manage their own tax and contribution payments.